 Securus Phone System

-The New York State Department of Corrections and Community Supervision has entered into a agreement with Securus Technology, which provides the telephone system for incarcerated individuals at each state operated facility at a reduced rate.
+The New York State Department of Corrections and Community Supervision has an agreement with Securus Technology, which provides the telephone system for incarcerated individuals at each state operated facility.
 If you wish to accept calls from incarcerated individuals in New York State correctional facilities, you are required to have an account with Securus.
 An account can be created online or by calling 1-800-844-6591.

-The current calling rate dropped from $.048 to $.043 per minute for calls terminating within the United States, Canada, and US Territories (American Samoa, Federated states of Micronesia, Guam, Midway Islands, Puerto Rico, and US Virgin Islands).
+The current calling rate is $.035 per minute for calls terminating within the United States, Canada, and US Territories (American Samoa, Federated states of Micronesia, Guam, Midway Islands, Puerto Rico, and US Virgin Islands).
 There are no additional call set-up or connect fees.

 Neither the State nor the Department of Corrections and Community Supervision receive any commission.